Quick facts

 Including

-7 nights per person sharing All food & drinks except for first night at lodge Game Drive Airport transfer Park fee
+7 nights per person in shared accommodation All food and drink, except for the first night at the lodge Game drive, airport transfer, park fee

 Excluding